 Sure the roasting step is a bit annoying, but it’s totally worth it.
 If you have any extra roasted pumpkin, it will store very nicely in the fridge for a week or so or you could even freeze half of a pumpkin if you wanted.

-If you’re in a sandwich rut, give this guy a shot!
+If you’re in a sandwich rut, give this Pumpkin Grilled Cheese a shot!